 Students are expected to attend and be on time for all classes, clinical rotations, and meetings associated with the nursing program.
 Most nursing courses include theory, clinical, and skills lab sessions.
 In cases of illness or emergency, students are expected to notify faculty before the class begins.
 Notification must take place before the time of a scheduled test if makeup of the test is to be considered.
 Notification of clinical absences must be made to the clinical instructor personally, prior to the scheduled time of the clinical experience and to the instructor of record for the class.
 Student absence and tardiness results in a lack of nursing school involvement and performance and is a serious detriment to student progress.
 The student must discuss absences and/or tardiness with the instructor after each affected class.

-The faculty has the discretion to drop a student with excessive absences from a course during a semester with a grade of W. The faculty also has the discretion to give a failing grade of "F" at the end of the semester for excessive unexcused absences (UNM Faculty Handbook, Section D170; The Pathfinder UNM Student Handbook) Absences that are more than 15% of the required contact hours for the course within a semester, whether they are excused and/or unexcused in nature, will be considered as excessive (UNM Faculty Handbook, Section D170.)
-Excessive absences and/or tardiness will be documented and will follow the disciplinary procedure resulting first in a verbal warning, followed by an anecdotal record, with further infractions leading to possible course withdrawal with a grade of W or receive a grade of F at the end of the semester.
-More than two absences from a class may result in being dropped from a class, per the UNM Student Handbook (Pathfinder) policy will be provided by the student if requested by the faculty.
-The student must submit the requested verification to the faculty not later than 48 hours starting from the end of business of the first day of absence.
-The requested verification is only meant to be an addendum to the notification of the absence and not meant to excuse the absence.
-Excusing an absence is entirely up to the faculty.
+to student progress.
+The student must discuss absences and/or tardiness with the instructor after each affected class.
+Repeated absence and tardiness will be documented and will follow the disciplinary procedure resulting first in a verbal warning, followed by an anecdotal record, with further infractions leading to possible dismissal from the program.
+More than two absences from a class may result in being dropped from a class, per the UNM Student Handbook (Pathfinder) policy.